omkarcloud/google-maps-scraper/README.md

 If you're new to sales, start with cold calling—it's simpler, faster, and converts better than email.
 As a great bonus, you will learn faster.

 You're an introvert, and calling feels super scary.
-It is scary—people will hang up on you and rudely reject you.
+You are right, It is scary—people will hang up on you and rudely reject you.

 But think about it: you've done harder things before.
 Haven't you?